Adamkhald/colfi-internship-dapp/README.md

 ## Overview

-ColFi is a Next.js-based decentralized application (DApp) that provides financial institutions with a comprehensive platform to manage their assets, particularly focusing on collateral management and bond tracking.
+This Web App is a Next.js-based decentralized application (DApp) that provides financial institutions with a comprehensive platform to manage their assets, particularly focusing on collateral management and bond tracking.
 The application streamlines asset management processes through an intuitive web interface.

 ## Features